 - Degree of bending

 The chart below can be used to calculate the bending force required to V bend mild steel S235 of different thicknesses, in different shapes, at an angle of 90°.
 Mild steel S235 has a bending strength of 42 kg/mm².
 The variable parameters are as follows.

 - B (mm) – Minimum internal edge

 - Ri (mm) – Internal radius

-At Xometry Europe, we offer high-precision, fast, and quality sheet metal bending and fabrication services for the creation of parts out of sheet metal such as aluminium, steel, copper alloys, and many others.
+At Xometry Europe, we offer high-precision, fast, and quality sheet metal fabrication, forming and bending, services for the creation of sheet metal parts made aluminium, stainless steel, steel, copper alloys, and many others.